affaau/computer_vision/README.md

 - OpenCV 3.4.0
 - Numpy 1.13.3

-Upload to bitbucket git repository
+A copy from my bitbucket git repository